-Most military members should know about the free tax filing assistance programs that are available.
-These programs range from free access to tax software to working with volunteers who actually prepare tax returns.
-Many bases even continue this benefit for retirees.
+Military members should know about the free tax-filing assistance programs available.
+The programs range from free access to tax software to working with volunteers who help prepare tax returns.
+Many bases offer the programs to retirees.

-However, one of the best things you can learn to do is look beyond this year’s tax return and start tax planning.
-For servicemembers and their families, there are many military-specific tax benefits, guidelines, and other ‘need to know’ items.
-IRS Publication 3: Armed Forces Tax Guide is one of the best resources for this tax information.
+For service members and their families, there are many military-specific tax benefits, guidelines and other need-to-know items.
+IRS Publication 3: Armed Forces Tax Guide is one of the best resources for this information.

-For example, you generally cannot deduct upkeep of uniform items.
-However, you can deduct:
+While you generally cannot deduct upkeep of uniform items, you can deduct:

 - Articles not replacing regular clothing